IndigoUnited/js-dejavu/README.md

 ## Signature check ##

 All functions are virtual functions.
 A method can override another if they obey their signature, that means that they must be equal or augmented with additional optional arguments.
-Optional arguments are prefixed with a $ so they can be qualified as optional.
+Arguments prefixed with a $ are evaluated as optional.
 The signature check are made for every class, abstract class and interface.

 ```js